Uziel Gal: Career

-Gal retired from the IDF in 1975, and moved to the United States the following year.
-He settled in Philadelphia so that his daughter, Tamar, who had serious brain damage, could receive extended medical treatment there.
+Gal retired from the IDF as lieutenant colonel in 1975, and moved to the United States the following year.
+He settled in Philadelphia with his second wife Ahuva so that his daughter, Tamar, who had a serious brain disorder, could receive extended medical treatment there until her death in 1984.

 In the early 1980s, Gal assisted in the creation of the Ruger MP9 submachine gun.